 While this may be a difficult standard to hold some retailers against, it again largely comes down to research.
 The key is to find an outlet which can be considered to be a specialist in the market.

 Coco & Coir are positioned to fill this gap.
-Their range of coco peat bricks can meet all needs by volume: from individual 650g blocks for solo use, through to full pallets intended for resellers and large organisations.
+Our range of peat-free compost coir bricks can meet all needs by volume: from individual 650g blocks for solo use, through to full pallets intended for resellers and large organisations.

 Coco & Coir are active participants in the gardening community.
 They are keen to communicate the benefits of coco coir, while advocating for its use in a variety of projects.